 Every year, State Trustees discovers instances where older people have been taken advantage of financially by those they trust the most.
 Financial elder abuse can come in many forms which include:

-- forcing or forging an older person’s signature; and/or
+- Forcing or forging an older person’s signature.

 Who is most at risk?